• Skip to primary navigation

 Jim Loughran graduated in 1976 from Queen’s University Belfast with an Honours Degree in French and Spanish.
 He spent a year in Paris and the following year completed the Post Graduate Certificate in Education.
 After two years teaching French in Belfast and 10 years working for one of Dublin’s leading advertising agencies he joined Amnesty International where he was Head of Media and Communications for 15 years.
 He was then head hunted to join Front Line Defenders, a newly established Irish based human rights organisation working on the security and protection of human rights defenders, as Head of Communications.

+Since retiring, Jim has turned his attention to creative writing with a focus on historical fiction.
 His first appearance in print was ‘Ill Met by Moonlight’ a gothic vampire story published as part of ‘These Dark Things’ an anthology of gothic fiction published by Briar Press, New York.

 Published works: